 - Prioritize your most harmful cardiovascular risk factors

-Take our heart risk profiler
+Take our heart risk assessment

 Coronary artery calcium scoring is a screening tool that helps predict your risk for heart disease.
 It's non-invasive and painless, takes less than 15 minutes and requires no needles, dyes or special prep.

 Calcium scoring helps determine the presence, location and thickness of calcified plaque in the arteries that supply blood to the heart—a sign of coronary artery disease (CAD).
 Left untreated, this can cause a heart attack or stroke.
 The test is best if you have no symptoms but are at moderate risk for heart disease.